ssashita/ml_work/advise_analytics/README.md

   *niftysentiment* - 1 means that on the day that the stock hit either Stoploss or Target price, Nifty 50 index had opened higher than the previous trading day's close.
 2 means otherwise

-##### The 'success' column makes a good predicted (label) variable.
+##### The 'success' column makes for a good predicted (label) variable.
 Typically, if some advisor gives a new advise regarding some stock we would like to know if it will be a success or failure.